Alcohol Use and Abuse

 Parents Who Host, Lose the Most!

-The Parents Who Host, Lose the Most (PWH) public education campaign begins its seventh year in 2013 and seeks to educate parents about Virginia underage drinking laws and facts associated with teen drinking.
+The Parents Who Host, Lose the Most (PWH) public education campaign will begin its eighth year in 2014 and seeks to educate parents about Virginia underage drinking laws and facts associated with teen drinking.
 The campaign has been recognized yearly by a resolution issued by the Fairfax County Public Schools (FCPS) School Board and proclamation issued by the Fairfax County Board of Supervisors.
 May is Parents Who Host, Lose the Most month in Fairfax County each year.

 Join the Parents Who Host, Lose the Most—Don't be a Party to Teenage Drinking Campaign by: